vixrant/nss-doctor-strange/README.md

 # Arduino-controlled Doctor Stange Spell Circle
-## Made using WS2812B and FastLEDs.
+## Made using WS2812B and FastLEDs

 This is the source code for the Doctor Strange standee and the spell circle that we made for DJ NSS Blood Donation event (04/feb/2019).
 Received great help from my seniors -